6 Reasons Why You Should Upgrade Your PC Motherboard

 If your CPU is rather new, the performance gains that come from upgrading to a newer one are going to be fairly minimal.
-If you have a first generation Core i5 or Core i7, however, you’re going to notice massive gains jumping to a newer Skylake processor.
+If you have a processor that’s three or more years old, however, you’re going to notice massive gains jumping to a newer processor.

-But to do that, you’ll have to have a motherboard that supports the upgrade.
+But to do that, you’ll need a motherboard that supports the upgrade.

 2. For Faster RAM

 Making the upgrade to newer iterations of RAM requires a motherboard that will support those new RAM modules.
-If you’re currently using DDR3, for example, you can’t make the jump to DDR4 or, eventually, DDR5 without swapping out the motherboard and the CPU first.
+If you’re currently using DDR3, for example, you can’t make the jump to DDR4 or the newer DDR5 without swapping out the motherboard and the CPU first.

-The performance increase between DDR3 and DDR4, however, isn’t all that mind-blowing.
+The performance increase between iterations of RAM, however, isn’t all that mind-blowing.
 If speed is the sole reason for the upgrade, rethink where you’re spending your money.